kacperJY/event-ticketing-platform/README.md

 - Maven

 ## 🛠️ How to run locally (Development Mode)
 > **Note:** Full containerization (Application Dockerfile, RabbitMQ, Mail Server) is planned for the upcoming phases.
-Currently, only the PostgreSQL database is containerized for local development.
+Currently, only the PostgreSQL database and RabbitMQ are containerized for local development.

 1. Clone the repository.
 2. Copy the `.env.example` file and rename it to `.env`, then fill in your local variables (e.g., JWT secret, DB credentials).